decred/dcrdocs/docs/advanced/secure-setup.md

 **Please note that this requires two computers.**

-Although we will be focusing on Decred and RaspberryPi this can also be used as a process guide for more general hardware devices and almost any cryptocurrency.
+Although we will be focusing on Decred and Raspberry Pi this can also be used as a process guide for more general hardware devices and almost any cryptocurrency.

 ---